If you were dining with me at a restaurant and asked me what I thought about my meal, my response might be like this:

 But my pet peeve goes beyond criticizing my restaurant meals, if criticism is necessary.
 It’s about the MENUS at these restaurants.

 Menus serve a purpose.
 At least, they should.
 They should inform about the dish, whether an appetizer, entrée, or side dish.
 They should also be seasonally oriented.
-I don’t expect a restaurant to change menus daily, just make sure they’re seasonal.
+I don’t expect a restaurant to change menus daily, but maybe with the 4 seasons?.
 A strawberry salad on a menu when it’s January makes me nuts.

 So as I mentioned, my husband and I were out of town and excited to have a few great meals.
 We typically make travel plans around restaurant reservations.